 - Tier 3 management devices: refers to equipment that accepts, stores, and fills cryptographic key devices.

-The Cyber Centre provides services and guidance to federal departments who require COMSEC solutions to protect their information.
+CSE provides services and guidance to GC departments who require COMSEC solutions to protect their information.

-Federal departments requiring COMSEC material must submit a request as a letter from their Departmental Security Officer (DSO) to COMSEC Client Services to establish of a COMSEC Account.
+GC departments requiring COMSEC material must submit a request letter from their Chief Security Officer (CSO) to COMSEC Client Services to establish a COMSEC account.